EXCLUSIVE-Tokyo Gas unit nears $4.6 billion deal to buy U.S. natgas producer -sources

 The all-cash deal with Houston-based TG Natural Resources, which is 70% owned by the Japanese energy firm, is set to be announced this month, the sources said, requesting anonymity as the discussions are confidential.
 Castleton Commodities International (CCI) owns the rest of TG Natural Resources.

-TG Natural Resources is arranging funding from several financing sources to support the transaction, including banks and private credit providers, added the sources, who cautioned that no deal was guaranteed and the talks could end without an agreement.
+TG Natural Resources is arranging funding from several financing sources to support the transaction, added the sources, who cautioned that no deal was guaranteed and the talks could end without an agreement.

 Quantum and CCI declined to comment.
 Rockcliff and TG Natural Resources did not immediately respond to requests for comment.
 Tokyo Gas could not be reached for comment outside regular business hours.